GoldenCodeRam/Project-Tyrann/README.md

  - [ ] Get the status of the election of each server in the system.

 #### Improvement 🎉
- - [ ] Try to make it this time in Svelte for simplicity of build and stuff...
+ - [ ] Try to make it this time in [Svelte 🔗](https://svelte.dev/) for simplicity of build and stuff...
  - [ ] Show how the election is being made.